 The Gerber FastBall is relatively new in the Gerber lineup but it’s quickly becoming one of our favorites!

 It’s fast to deploy and can be carried in nearly all of the traditional positions.
+The finish looks great and there aren’t a lot of sharp edges.
 Overall, it’s a knife that anyone can proudly carry every day.

 The FastBall has a 3″ blade, weighs 2.7 oz and is an overall length of 7.1″ when it’s opened.